-In 2016 and 2017 the golf tournament the ‘Dutch Open’ was hosted by golf club The Dutch.
-This makes it one of the oldest golf tournaments in Europe.
-With more than 50,000 visitors in four days it is a huge event.
-I had the opportunity to capture what none of those people have seen.
+During 2016 and 2017 the golf tournament KLM Open was hosted by golf club The Dutch.
+It is one of the oldest golf tournaments in Europe With more than 50,000 visitors during four days it is a huge event.
+I had the opportunity to capture what none of those people had seen: the work of greenkeepers.

-Photo reportage commissioned by The Dutch golfcourse.
-Eight tournament days during the 97th and 98th edition of the KLM Open.
+A photo reportage commissioned by golf course The Dutch during eight tournament days during the 97th and 98th edition of the KLM Open.
 If you want to see more photos, check out my photography page photo.studiofelt.nl

 When you do not see them, they have done their job well: greenkeepers.
-As usual, the permanent team gets help from greenkeepers who volunteer during a tournament such as the KLM Open.
-During the event, more than 10 nationalities of volunteers joined.
-The reportage documents of all the hard work in the early mornings.
+As usual during an open, the permanent team of staff is reinforced with greenkeepers who volunteer during a tournament.
+During the event, more than 10 nationalities of volunteers worked together.
+This photo reportage documents of all their hard work on the course in the early mornings.

-The challenge this project proposed was mainly that there was a lot of ground to cover.
-At 5 o’clock in the morning 50 men disappear in the golfcourse in just a few minutes. (left a picture of the evening shift).
+The challenge that this project proposed was mainly that there was a lot of ground to cover.
+At 5 o’clock in the morning 50 men disappear into the golf course in just a few minutes.
 My task: capture all volunteers while performing their duties.
-Because the work starts at such an early hour so early, it is still dark outside.
 The surface of the terrain and the light circumstances require a lot of preparation and planning beforehand to make sure that everybody will be photographed with the most interesting lighting.

 The course is build according to the highest European standards and is therefore the leader in terms of quality, durability and play-ability in the Netherlands.
-With a golf cart I made my way around the course and searching for greenkeepers that where constantly on the move.
+With a golf cart I made my way around the course, searching for greenkeepers which where constantly on the move.

 Greenkeepers do their work with precision that requires attention.
 During some activities it is difficult not to disturb them while capturing the moment.
 When that moment is over, they are already on their way to the next spot on their list.
-So there is little time to choose a good position and composition.
-From this I learned to choose intuitively and to go for it.
+So there is little time to choose a good position.

-Shooting during early-morning proved to ba a challenge, due to how low and bright morning light was, the impact of changing camera position was big.
-Technical camera knowledge was key before your subject has disappeared out of frame.
+Shooting in early morning proved to be a challenge, due to how low and bright morning light was.
+The impact of changing camera position was therefore big: when framing against the sun all subjects are suddenly exposed differently.